amrutamundaye/AngularCLI-01/README.md

 ## 2018 11 08 737a CST MV:
 ADDED line to readme.md in order to test/confirm working commit/push from local repo to cloud repo...

+## 2018 11 08 754a CST MV:
+SCAFFOLDED (successfully) an entire Angular7 web app project using AngularCLI command >ng new AngularCLI01 ...